tandeshao/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

 :information_source: **Note:** Abπ will try to predict which person you're trying to view as you execute other commands.
-As an example, when you add a new person, Abπ will automatically display the newly added person without the need for a `view` command.
 For more information on the predictive behavior, check out [4.10.4.
 Predictive viewing](#4104-predictive-viewing).

 </div>